 The more I got told that I was just anxious, the worse my anxiety actually got because I was getting quite sick, quite fast, and it felt like nobody was really believing me.

 I went on a short vacation on the Labor Day long weekend.
 I saw pictures of myself we had taken during that vacation.
 My abdomen didn’t look right.
 I just had a really foreboding feeling.

 When I got home, I went to a different medical clinic that a friend had recommended, and I waited in line to see a different doctor.
-I said, “I’m going to make someone listen to me, to these other concerns.”
+I said, “I’m going to make someone listen to me and to these other concerns.”

 I saw the doctor that day, a new guy who turned out to be wonderful and one of my biggest advocates.
 “Yes, I have some anxiety, but I also have all these physical symptoms,” I said.
 “This previous doctor didn’t listen to me, and something’s wrong.”

 He did a physical exam, and he said, “You don’t just have a swollen lymph node under your arm.
 You have them all over.”
 His face looked alarmed.
 He had allowed me to tell him about the rashes and all the other stuff.

 He said, “Okay, we’ll order some additional blood tests that weren’t done before.”
 They were for autoimmune illness and different sorts of things.
 Then he said, “I’m going to send you for urgent medical assessment.”

 Can you describe the impact of being heard by your second doctor?